mjoras/trone/draft-thoji-scone-trone-protocol.md

-Network elements can detect potential TRONE support early in a connection by looking for TRONE indication packets attached to Initial packets, as described in {{TRONE Indication}}.
+Network elements can detect potential TRONE support early in a connection by looking for TRONE indication packets attached to Initial packets, as described in {{trone-indication}}.
 This avoids the need for deep packet inspection of the TLS handshake.